About Me

 Tomorrow is Vista Ultimate x64 install and tuning/tweaking/right-clocking.
 And waiting for the rare-as-hens teeth 8800GT video cards.

-5 Responses to “Project General Melchett.
+5 thoughts on “Project General Melchett.
 Stage 1.”

 Just reading about General Melchett and your plan to install Vista 64bit.
 I am running 64 bit Vista and it is awsome, no driver issues, bar one.
 The ipod touch doesn't work with any 64 bit OS's.